nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 4a1.
 TaskManager displays an error message on the GUI, informing the user that the given index is invalid and thus cannot delete any task <br>
   Use case resumes at step 3

 4b.
-User enters an input that does not follow the `edit` command format
+User enters an input that does not follow the `delete` command format

 >4b1.
 TaskManager displays an error message on the GUI, informing the user of the correct format for the `delete` command and an example `delete` command <br>
  Use case resumes at step 3